arvinkent17/Dynamic-PDO-/README.md

 Dynamic PDO Database Class

-It is easy, secured and reusable to any website projects development that uses PHP programming language.
+It is easy, secured and reusable to any website project development that uses PHP programming language.

 How to use it?

-Just extend your class with database class and use executeMySQL method
+Just extend your class with database class and use the executeMySQL method

-$this->executeMySQL("Query Here", Array Parameter (optional), Search (optional));
+$this->executeMySQL('Query Here', Array Parameter (optional), Search (optional));

 Example: